 "I have felt incredibly lonely despite having what is honestly a great support system and being in the same household as one of my best friends, my sister."
+(16 year old)

 "I've been struggling with the fact that I cannot physically see my counsellor and I'm finding it hard to access new help/therapies."